Language and Page Formatting Options

 service named restart.

-SELinux can prevent the
+- SELinux can prevent the

 nmbdservice from writing into the

 /var/, which breaks NetBIOS name resolution and leads to SELinux AVC denials.

-The latest version of the sfc NIC driver causes lower UDP and TX performance with large amounts of fragmented UDP packets.
+- The latest version of the sfc NIC driver causes lower UDP and TX performance with large amounts of fragmented UDP packets.
 This problem can be avoided by setting a constant interrupt moderation period (not adaptive moderation) on both sides, sending and receiving.

-Some network interface cards (NICs) may not get an IPv4 address assigned after the system is rebooted.
+- Some network interface cards (NICs) may not get an IPv4 address assigned after the system is rebooted.
 To work around this issue, add the following line to the

-If a Certificate Authority (CA) certificate is not selected when configuring an 802.1x or WPA-Enterprise connection, a dialog appears indicating that a missing CA certificate is a security risk.
+- If a Certificate Authority (CA) certificate is not selected when configuring an 802.1x or WPA-Enterprise connection, a dialog appears indicating that a missing CA certificate is a security risk.
 This dialog presents two options: ignore the missing CA certificate and proceed with the insecure connection, or choose a CA certificate.
 If the user elects to choose a CA certificate, this dialog disappears and the user may select the CA certificate in the original configuration dialog.

-Current Samba versions shipped with Red Hat Enterprise Linux 6 are not able to fully control the user and group database when using the
+- Current Samba versions shipped with Red Hat Enterprise Linux 6 are not able to fully control the user and group database when using the

 ldapsam_compatback end.
 This back end was never designed to run a production LDAP and Samba environment for a long period of time.
 The

 ldapsam_compatback end was created as a tool to ease migration from historical Samba releases (version 2.2.x) to Samba version 3 and greater using the new

 ldapsamback end and the new LDAP schema.
 The

-When you are not able to upgrade to the new LDAP schema (though upgrading is strongly recommended and is the preferred solution), you may work around this issue by keeping a dedicated machine running an older version of Samba (v2.2.x) for the purpose of user account management.
+ldapsam_compatback end lack various important LDAP attributes and object classes in order to fully provide full user and group management.
+In particular, it cannot allocate user and group IDs.
+In the Red Hat Enterprise Linux Reference Guide, it is pointed out that this back end is likely to be deprecated in future releases.
+Refer to Samba's documentation for instructions on how to migrate existing setups to the new LDAP schema.When you are not able to upgrade to the new LDAP schema (though upgrading is strongly recommended and is the preferred solution), you may work around this issue by keeping a dedicated machine running an older version of Samba (v2.2.x) for the purpose of user account management.
 Alternatively, you can create user accounts with standard LDIF files.
 The important part is the assignment of user and group IDs.
 In that case, the old Samba 2.2 algorithmic mapping from Windows RIDs to Unix IDs is the following: user RID = UID * 2 + 1000, while for groups it is: group RID = GID * 2 + 1001.
 With these workarounds, users can continue using the

 ldapsam_compatback end with their existing LDAP setup even when all the above restrictions apply.

-Because Red Hat Enterprise Linux 6 defaults to using Strict Reverse Path filtering, packets are dropped by default when the route for outbound traffic differs from the route of incoming traffic.
+- Because Red Hat Enterprise Linux 6 defaults to using Strict Reverse Path filtering, packets are dropped by default when the route for outbound traffic differs from the route of incoming traffic.
 This is in line with current recommended practice in RFC3704.
 For more information about this issue please refer to